danielriveroc/DoMEv1/README.md

 To obtain the values of Table 4 in the paper (Newton's law of universal gravitation), run the file experimentNewton.jl

-To repeat the experiments describen in section 4, create a folder named "datasets" and store the datasets from the Penn Machine Learning Benchmarks (PMLB) repository used in the paper.
+To repeat the experiments described in section 4, create a folder named "datasets" and store the datasets from the Penn Machine Learning Benchmarks (PMLB) repository used in the paper.
 The following files have been used to perform the experiments:

 	1027_ESL.tsv              192_vineyard.tsv     485_analcatdata_vehicle.tsv       547_no2.tsv                 665_sleuth_case2002.tsv            706_sleuth_case1202.tsv
 	1028_SWD.tsv              195_auto_price.tsv   519_vinnie.tsv                    556_analcatdata_apnea2.tsv  666_rmftsa_ladata.tsv              712_chscase_geyser1.tsv